Jeff-Russ/ror-guides/rails-database.md

 This is probably what you would want to see if you just defined each route manually.
 You might wonder what use this is if HTML forms only support GET and POST as HTTP request methods.
 GET, POST, PUT and DELETE are supported by the implementations of XMLHttpRequest (i.e. AJAX calls) in all the major web browsers (IE, Firefox, Safari, Chrome, Opera).

-Using proper verbs in Rails with `.resources` is part of what is called __RESTful Routes__, which is a design concept that inforces different behaviors for the different the different operations rather than crudely lumping them together into either __GET__ and __POST__.
+Using proper verbs in Rails with `.resources` is part of what is called __RESTful Routes__, which is a design concept that enforces different behaviors for the different the different operations rather than crudely lumping them together into either `GET` and `POST`.
 Even though HTTP doesn't exactly support the verbs that make __RESTful Routes__ possible, Rails works around this hoping that one day the standard will be improved.
 The topic of __RESTful Routes__ is a complicated one and we should set it aside for now and just use just use:

     match ':controller(/:action(/:id))', :via => [:get, :post]